opensuspect/opensuspect-legacy/README.md

 *One amongst us is not like the rest*

-OpenSuspect is an open source Among Us / Mafia clone.
+OpenSuspect is an open source online social deduction game, like mafia.

-OpenSuspect aims to be an easily modifiable social deduction game.
+OpenSuspect aims to be easily modifiable.
 It is built using the Godot engine.

 This project is in *very early stage* development.